Redlands Mall

-Redlands Mall was a mall in Redlands, California with two anchors, CVS Pharmacy and Gottschalks.
+Redlands Mall was a small shopping mall in Redlands, California, with two anchors, CVS Pharmacy and Gottschalks.
 The mall, located on about 12 acres on Orange Street and Eureka Street between Redlands Boulevard and Citrus Avenue, was built in 1977.
 The mall permanently closed in 2010.
-The mall is scheduled for demolition and redevelopment in the fall of 2023.
+The mall is scheduled for demolition and redevelopment since 2023.

 History

 The mall was planned in 1977 to revitalize the city of Redlands.
 After demolishing some stores and the La Posada Hotel, the mall was built by The Hahn Company.
+The Redlands Mall would open on March 10, 1977.
 It offered more than 173,000 square feet of enclosed leasable space and a 12,586-square-foot freestanding retail building.
 It had two floors and contained a Sav-on Drugs store (which was re-branded to a CVS Pharmacy) and Harris'.
 The all cinder block brick design was criticized for not reflecting the design elements it replaced and its surrounding area.
 By the mid '90s the mall was showing signs of weakness with most popular stores being replaced by independent tenants.

 In 1998, original tenant Harris' closed being replaced by Gottschalks shortly after since the Harris-Gottschalks acquisition took place that same year.
 The mall started struggling in the early 2000s when sales dropped to exceedingly low numbers.
 After only twelve years as a tenant, Gottschalks filed for bankruptcy in 2009 and closed all stores, including the Redlands Mall location.
 After struggling financially after the closure of Gottschalks, the closure of the mall was announced on September 30, 2010, by its owners, Howard Hughes and General Growth Properties.
 All leases were terminated.